Long-distance device-independent quantum key distribution using single-photon entanglement: Scenario

-At Charlie's station, the two modes are combined into a balanced beamsplitter that erases the path information.
-The output modes are measured with photo-detectors of efficiency equal to $\eta_D$.
+where $\ket{\psi} = \sqrt{T\sqrt{\eta_C}}\ket{01} + \sqrt{1-T}\ket{10}$.
+At Charlie's station, the modes $C_1$ and $C_2$ are combined into a balanced beamsplitter that erases the path information.
+The output modes are measured with photo-detectors of efficiency equal to $\eta_D$ (see Fig. \ref{Fig:charlie}).
 Charlie announces the measurement results, keeping those instances where only one of the two detectors clicks, while the others are discarded.
-When $T$ is small, a click on one of Charlie's detectors heralds the state
+When $T$ is small, a click on the left detector of Charlie heralds the state \footnote{Note that a detection on the right detector will herald the state $(\ket{10}-\ket{01})/\sqrt{2}$}

-between Alice and Bob at leading order in $T$ (see Supplementary Material \ref{app:stateT} for more details).
-This is because $T$ is chosen small enough so that the probability that one photon has been transmitted in Alice or Bob's locations and detected by Charlie is much larger than the probability that the two photons are sent to Charlie and one is detected.
+between Alice and Bob at leading order in $T$ (see \cite[Section B]{SM} for more details).
+This is because $T$ is chosen small enough so that the probability that one photon has been transmitted to Alice or Bob's locations and one detected by Charlie is much larger than the probability that the two photons are sent to Charlie and one is detected.
 At first order in $T$, a successful heralding happens with probability $P_H =T\eta_H$, with $\eta_H=\eta_D\sqrt{\eta_C}$.
 The entangled state~\eqref{eq: heralded state} is sent into the measurement devices $\mathcal{M}_A$ and $\mathcal{M}_B$ on Alice and Bob's locations to establish the secret key.
-This process is not ideal and adds some additional losses encapsulated by an efficiency $\tilde{\eta}_L$.
-We consider the protocol introduced in~\cite{Acin2007} based on the violation of the Clauser-Horne-Shimony-Holt (CHSH) inequality~\cite{CHSH}.
-In this protocol, Alice (Bob) applies two (three) measurements, labeled by $x \in \{1,2\}$ ($y \in \{1,2,3\}$), all with two possible outcomes, labeled by $a,b=\pm 1$.
-We use $A_x$ and $B_y$ to denote the quantum observable measured by Alice and Bob.
-Rounds with $x=1$ and $y=3$ are referred to as key rounds and are used to construct the key.
-It is therefore required that these measurements give correlated results between Alice and Bob.
+This process is not ideal and adds some additional losses encapsulated by the local efficiency $\tilde{\eta}_L$.